ecmwf/metview-python/docs/data_types/odb.rst

    Data from ODB can be extracted using the ODB/SQL query language, which is generally a small subset of SQL with some useful extensions.

-   The home of the ODB software is ODB API Home.
+   Metview uses ECMWF's ODC library for handling ODB-2 data.
+The documentation for how to construct queries with it can be found in the documentation of its predecessor, `ODB API <https://confluence.ecmwf.int/display/ODBAPI>`_.

 The ODB icon
 ^^^^^^^^^^^^^^^^^